adeleke123/I4GCybersecurity/Cybersecurity-Essentials/Module-02/Types-of-Data-Storage.md

 + Cloud storage is a remote storage option
 + that uses space on a data center provider and
 + is accessible from any computer with Internet access.
-+ Google Drive, iCloud, and Dropbox are all examples of cloud storage providers.
++ Google Drive, iCloud, and Dropbox are all examples of cloud storage providers